MinaProtocol/mina/rfcs/0019-storing-client-data.md

 # Detailed Design

 The first section will talk about the requirements and basic primitives that a client should be able to do when interacting with the protocol.
 This will make a good segway for explaining the proposed design.
+This will entail the schema of the SQL schemas, the data flow of the client storage and the sample client queries.
 The last section will discuss consistency issues that could occur with this design.

 <a href="requirements"></a>